KEY WORKER, PHOENIX YOUTH SHELTER

 Reports to: Manager, Phoenix Youth Shelter

-Compensation: A competitive salary, comprehensive group medical insurance plan, Employee and Family Assistance Program, RRSP contribution, three weeks annually of vacation, generous sick leave, a generous paid holiday schedule, in-house trainings and professional development opportunities.
+Compensation: A competitive salary, comprehensive group medical insurance plan, Employee and Family Assistance Program, RRSP contribution, three weeks annually of vacation (pro-rated for the term), generous sick leave, a generous paid holiday schedule, in-house trainings and professional development opportunities.

 Screening Requirements: This position is subject to a satisfactory criminal record check including a vulnerable sector search, child abuse register check and proof of education.

 - Supervise and monitor the Shelter’s day-to-day activities and ensure that policies, security, and safety are maintained.

 - Assess and address the immediate and basic needs of the program’s youth.